Poland the Woman: How the Polonia Allegory Weaved Her Way into Art History

 It shows the personification of Poland standing on the shoulders of a pope (Pius IV) and a king (Sigismund Augustus).
 According to Orzechowski, who himself was a priest, it was Catholicism that founded Polish state, and thus the inseparable relation of church and state was the basis of the Polish kingdom.
 Another image from the same book, presenting the geometrical pattern of a quincunx, clarifies Orzechowski’s concept of state: the four angles of the square are formed by an altar, faith, the King and the Pope, with the Church standing above them all.

 According to one scholar, by associating the image with the iconography of Ecclesia and Madonna, Orzechowski’s personification reflected his belief that the Polish kingdom was encapsulated within the mystical Corpus Christi.
 Still, this Polonia was not an expression of the notion of the nation as sacrifice – nor was it a ‘sacralisation’ of the image of Poland, which came along only with the 19th century.

 Not only a woman...
 Enter Polonus

-Another way to represent Poland, popular on the pages of historical chronicles and allegorical compositions, were portraits of kings and dukes.
-They were meant to symbolise the highest authority, with the king becoming the personification of the state itself, while at the same time they also worked to glorify the ruling dynasty.
+Another way to represent Poland, one popular on the pages of historical chronicles and allegorical compositions, were portraits of kings and dukes.
+They were meant to symbolise the highest authority, with the king becoming the personification of the state itself, whilst at the same time, they also worked to glorify the ruling dynasty.